antonioii/Js-timer-countdown/README.md

 ### To be done:

-- [ ] Layout with its proper CSS
+- [x] Layout with its proper CSS
 - [ ] Interrogation button which displays instructions
-- [ ] Play/continue button which becomes a pause button
+- [x] Play/continue button which becomes a pause button
-- [ ] Pause button which becomes a play/continue button
+- [x] Pause button which becomes a play/continue button
-- [ ] Restart button which restarts the timer/page
+- [x] Restart button which restarts the timer/page
 - [ ] The timer functionalities (timer increase and countdown decrease)
+- [ ] Correct the bug when it's reseted while its couting